 CFIA details import requirements for Leafy Green Vegetables from California and Arizona.
 Based on these requirements, products grown in California have to be handled by a certified member of the California Leafy Green Products Handler Marketing Agreement.
 Since mid-August 2020, only products handled by shippers who are certified members of the Arizona Leafy Greens Marketing Agreement have been allowed access into Canada.
 Since fall 2020, increased detection of E. coli in imported romaine lettuce and romaine lettuce containing products from the United States prompted the CFIA to implement additional import requirements.
-In fall 2021, these additional import requirements were listed in a CFIA notice to industry.
-Shippers are advised to regularly check the CFIA website for updates related to the fall 2022 requirements which may be different from the ones in force in fall 2021.
+In fall 2022, CFIA published additional temporary requirements which ended in December 2022.
+Since each growing season is different, shippers are advised to regularly check the CFIA website for updates on import requirements.